 In this agreement, it is already indicated that the total RAN delay calculation requires one to know the number of packets sent over MN and the number of packets sent over SN when the PDCP duplication is not enabled.
 Therefore, the same information can be conveyed to the OAM as well.

-OAM could benefit from knowing the number of packets sent over MN and the number of packets sent over SN when the PDCP duplication is not enabled do that the OAM can compute the total RAN delay, if required.
+OAM could benefit from knowing the number of packets sent over MN and the number of packets sent over SN when the PDCP duplication is not enabled so that the OAM can compute the total RAN delay, if required.

 We believe that the same information is also useful for M5 and M7 measurements as well.
 We provide the reasoning for the inclusion of such measurements and some additional measurements as well.